Senior Associate, Auckland

 Profile

-Syavie specialises in corporate law, particularly in mergers and acquisitions (M&A), private equity, equity capital raising and general company advisory.
+Syavie is a corporate lawyer, specialising in mergers and acquisitions (M&A), private equity, overseas investment, equity capital raising, venture capital, shareholder arrangements, employee shareholding arrangements and corporate governance.

 Syavie also has experience acting for issuers in initial public offerings and stock exchange listings, and for listed companies in M&A, secondary capital raisings and listing rules advice.